Why did the Eastern Roman Empire Survive?

 Take a fairly typical example from the middle of the fifth century when the Eastern Empire's military fortunes reached rock bottom: Attila attacked the Balkans in AD 442-443 and destroyed several Roman cities.
 A Roman army left Constantinople to confront him and, like most Roman armies of this time, suffered a resounding defeat in AD 443.

 The eastern emperor Theodosius II bought peace by agreeing to have the previous annual gold tribute tripled to 2100 Ibs and by offering an immediate one-time payment of 6000 Ibs.
 This onerous treaty purchased a few years of peace before Attila again decided to shear his Roman sheep in AD 447.

 And so this cycle repeated.
-Another Roman army was dispatched, and another promptly destroyed, resulting in another costly peace treaty.
+Another Roman army was dispatched, and another was promptly destroyed, resulting in another costly peace treaty.
 And so, the precarious balance was temporarily restored.
 Though the sums extorted from the Romans were enormous, it's worth noting that they could still pay them without bankrupting the government.
 Attila eventually went west and died there.
 The immediate threat passed, and the Eastern Romans survived to bribe another day.

 Why the Western Empire Failed

 The Western half of the Empire was not so lucky, and after AD 476 disappeared from the historical stage.
 Lacking the advantages of geography and a cosmopolitan capital like Constantinople, the West's structural disadvantages proved impossible to overcome.

 First, unlike in the East, power centers were fragmented.
 Political power followed the imperial court, which by the early fifth century had settled into the insignificant but defensible city of Ravenna in northern Italy.